Adam is head of the firm's standout Regulatory Group, a practice that encompasses a broad number of sectors and regulatory wide services.

-He leads the Firm's highly regarded practice defending clients against the financial services regulatory bodies.
-For some 25 years, he has defended some of the biggest enforcement cases to emerge, ranging from the enforcement proceedings brought in relation to Barings in the 1990's to acting in the LIBOR and Forex investigations over recent years, and others not yet public.
-He knows the FCA prosecution well and has practical hands on experience in front of the decision makers.
-He also has extensive experience in cross jurisdictional matters that involve, for example, the Securities and Exchange Commission (SEC) and the Department of Justice (DoJ).
-In addition to defending contested actions, his work often takes place in the pre investigation and pre enforcement stages, helping clients protect themselves against future possible regulatory action.
-Adam's practice also includes a great deal of experience representing clients in front of a wide variety of other business regulators and enforcement authorities.
+From there, he leads the Firm's highly regarded Financial Services Investigations and Enforcement practice, defending clients against the financial services regulatory bodies, the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
+For almost 30 years, he has defended some of the biggest enforcement cases to emerge.
+He knows the FCA and PRA prosecution well and has practical hands on experience in front of the decision makers.
+He also has extensive experience in cross-jurisdictional matters.
+In addition to defending contested actions, his work often takes place in the pre investigation and pre enforcement stages, helping clients protect themselves against future possible enforcement action.
 He represents both individuals and institutions.

 Whilst many of Adam's cases have been the subject of comment and speculation in the national press, much of his work is confidential.
 For this reason, we are only able to provide limited details of some of the cases Adam has been involved in recent years.

-Adam has acted successfully over the years in very many disciplinary cases against the FSA and FCA, both for individuals and institutions.
-A representative list of matters includes:
+Adam has acted successfully over the years in very many disciplinary cases against the regulators both for individuals and institutions.
+A representative list of recent matters includes:

 - Acting in the first reported disciplinary case of proceedings by the regulator concerning high frequency trading.

-- Representing an accountant in relation to an ongoing high-profile investigation by the Financial Reporting Council (FRC)
+- Defending an accountant in relation to the Tesco accounting black hole investigation by the Financial Reporting Council (FRC)

 - Advising the FRC in a publicly announced investigation